Tornadoes of 2019: March 3 (United States)

-March 12–14
+March 12–14 (United States)

 A three-day tornado outbreak affected various regions of the United States during mid-March 2019.
 On March 12, an EF2 tornado impacted the city of Dexter, New Mexico.
 The tornado damaged or destroyed several homes and mobile homes in town, injuring 6 people.
 It was the earliest EF1 or stronger tornado in the state of New Mexico on record and also the first tornado in Chaves County during the month of March going back to 1959.
 Another EF2 snapped numerous power poles near Malaga as well.
 Over the course of March 13, a few weak tornadoes touched down in parts of Texas, including an EF0 and an EF1 that struck the town of Junction, resulting in moderate damage.
 Another EF1 tornado blew off roofs in Zephyr.
 On March 14, the Storm Prediction Center (SPC) issued an enhanced risk of severe weather from northern Indiana and northwestern Ohio southward into northern Alabama.
 The most notable tornado of the day was a strong EF2 tornado that caused major structural damage to several homes and a church near Lovelaceville, Kentucky, before weakening and striking West Paducah, where a mall and several businesses sustained minor damage.
 The tornado narrowly missed the National Weather Service office in Paducah, and was caught on video by a meteorologist on duty.
 Another EF2 tornado struck the small town of Vernon, Michigan, where homes had roofs and exterior walls removed and a business was destroyed.
 Many tornadoes touched down in Alabama on the evening of March 14, almost all of which were weak.
 However, an EF2 that passed near Titus severely damaged multiple homes and two convenience stores.
 Numerous other EF0 and EF1 tornadoes touched down in parts of Kentucky, Indiana, Michigan and Ohio as well.
 Overall, this outbreak produced 38 tornadoes and injured eight people.